 The Veterinary Technology associate degree program at our Citrus Heights campus provides students with the hands-on training and valuable experience they need if they wish to succeed in a career as a Veterinary Technician.
 A profession where, supervised by a licensed veterinarian, they perform a variety of functions within a veterinary practice, from surgical nursing, to laboratory assistance to office administration.

-If you’re looking for a vet tech school in Citrus Heights or the Sacramento metro area, you should consider the Vet Tech program at our Carrington College California Citrus Heights campus because:
+If you’re looking for a vet tech school in Citrus Heights or the Sacramento metro area, you should consider the Vet Tech program at our Carrington College Citrus Heights campus because:

 - Our program culminates in an Associate of Science degree in Veterinary Technology